apurvabanka/Forcaster/README.md

   - Here we see the difference in continiuity of the graph when the dataset size increases.

  # Questions for Raj Kumar Alikatte
- -Hypothesis 1 - Motorcycles are able to do multiple deliveries compare to bicycle, electric_scooter and scooter.
+ - Hypothesis 1 - Motorcycles are able to do multiple deliveries compare to bicycle, electric_scooter and scooter.
- -
+   - code Analysis -
+   - The file contains the logistic regression from the class
+   - The file contains the Multinomial logistic regression which is from outside of the class
- -Hypothesis 2 - The Weather conditions impact the time taken to deliver
+ - Hypothesis 2 - The Weather conditions impact the time taken to deliver
+   - code Analysis -

  # Questions for Sai Harshitha Karri
- -Hypothesis 1 -
+ - Hypothesis 1 - In the afternoon time the multiple deliveries are more compare to morning and evening times.
+   - code Analysis -
+ - Hypothesis 2 -Customers in urban areas leave lower ratings compared to suburban areas.
- -
+   - code Analysis -
- -Hypothesis 2 -

  # Questions for Patanjali Uppugandla
  -
  -